EthanKing777/MissionControl/documentation/architecture_design/architecture-design.md

 ### 4.5 Scenarios
 **Use Case 1:** Mary is currently at the launch site of her amateur rocket.
 Before she launches her rocket she wants to check where her rocket will potentially land.
-Mary can go to the 'landing site' tab in the software, and see a spread of potential landing spots based on local parameters.
+Mary can go to the 'Simulation' tab in the software, and see a spread of potential landing spots based on local parameters.

 |User|System|
 |----|------|